Nine myths about drinking distilled water

 Drinking distilled water for long periods of time weakens your teeth.

 THE FACTS: This is a lie invented by water filter salespeople to help them sell water filters.
 Water distillers do remove fluoride from water but there is plenty of fluoride in toothpaste if you want fluoride.
 Excessive fluoride can discolour teeth and has been linked to cancers.
-Fortunately not that many areas of the UK actually fluoridate water.
+Distilled water cannot discolour teeth.
+Fortunately not many areas of the UK actually fluoridate water.
 I also object in principle to the idea of a government medicating a nation via the water supply.
 It violates a personal liberty.
-Water distillers remove any flouride present in water and that's a good thing.
+Water distillers remove any flouride present in water and that is a good thing.

 Distilled water tastes "funny" or has a "flat taste".

-If you only distil your water, volatile organic compounds (VOCs) and some dissolved gases can be carried over into the distilled water.
+If you only distil your water, volatile organic compounds (VOCs) can be carried over into the distilled water.
 That is why Megahome distillers use charcoal filters to remove VOCs and gases.
-VOCs are chemicals like herbicides, fuels, etc which have a boiling point lower than water.
+VOCs are chemicals like herbicides, fuels, etc which have a boiling point lower than water (see next myth).

 Distillation does not remove Volatile Organic Compounds (VOCs).

-The FACTS: There is some truth in this.
-VOCs are organic compounds that have a lower boiling point than water.
+The FACTS: Yes and No. VOCs are organic compounds that have a lower boiling point than water.
 VOCs are chemicals like as pesticides, herbicides and fuels - so you do want to remove them.
 When water is boiled in the boiling chamber any VOCs present will get carried over into the cooled distilled water so VOCs are the one class of chemicals that distillation does not remove.
 For this reason Megahome water distillers come with an activated charcoal filter for the final stage of the process.
-The activated charcoal filter removes the VOCs present.
+The activated charcoal filter removes all VOCs present.

-VOCs have quite a strong influence on taste and which is another reason to remove them (aside from the health risks posed by substances like organophosphates.)
+VOCs have quite a strong influence on taste and this is another reason to remove them (aside from the health risks posed by substances like organophosphates.)
 If you are from an area with potentially high VOC contamination you can double up on the charcoal filters.
+Megahome activated charcoal filter sachets need replacing every 28 distillations.

 Distillation systems require extensive, frequent cleaning and are difficult to operate.